LGBTQ rights and the Church of Jesus Christ of Latter-day Saints: Opposition to same-sex marriage legislation

 On December 20, 2013, the topic of same-sex marriage and the LDS Church was raised again when U.S. District Judge Robert J. Shelby struck down the Utah ban on same-sex marriage, saying it violated the U.S. Constitution's Equal Protection Clause.
 In response, the church released instructions to leaders regarding same-sex marriage in Utah.
 These included the stance that, while the church disagrees with the court ruling, those who obtain same-sex marriage should not be treated disrespectfully.
 Additionally, it stated that church leaders were prohibited from employing their authority to perform marriages, and that any church property could not be used for same-sex marriages or receptions.

 In November 2015, a new policy was released stating that members who are in a same-sex marriage are considered apostates and may be subject to church discipline.
 Additionally, the children of parents who are in same-sex relationships must wait until they are 18 years old and then disavow homosexual relationships before they can be baptized.
 In April 2019, the church's First Presidency announced a revelation reversing the policy, but still affirming that same-sex marriage was a "serious transgression."
 Russell M. Nelson had previously characterized the 2015 policy as direction from God in 2016, stating "Each of us during that sacred moment felt a spiritual confirmation. ...
 It was our privilege as apostles to sustain what had been revealed to President Monson."
 Shortly after the change, Nelson said in a press release that the reversal was, "revelation upon revelation."

 A 2017 PRRI survey found that over half (52%) of Mormon young adults (18–29) supported same-sex marriage while less than a third (32%) of Mormon seniors (65+) did.
 Overall, 40% of LDS adults supported same-sex marriage, and 53% were opposed.

+The 2024 PRRI American Values Atlas survey found that 53% of all Latter-day Saint respondents supported same-sex marriage, up from 47% in 2023 and 27% in 2014.